 The age your player will be in the current year determines her soccer age.
-For example, if your daughter was born in December 2004, as of January 1, 2020 she is a U16 player 2018-2002), and the player's age on January 1st determines their normal age group.
+For example, if your daughter was born in December 2006, for the 2021-22 season, she is a U16 player, and the player's age on January 1st determines their normal age group, i.e. she would be 16 on January 1, 2022, making her U16.
 The soccer year includes two seasons: the fall season and the subsequent summer season, and kids "age-up" every fall.

 For competitive soccer, players can play up, but will not be allowed to play in a younger age group.
 If your player was born on December 31st, and his best friend was born on January 1st, your player is too old to play in the best friend's age level.
 The best friend can play up a year to be with your player, however.